Sng79/Sparkify-capstone-Udacity-project/README.md

 the main notebook is the sparkly project where we do all the preprocessing, feature engineering and modelling.

 Results
-Three different models were trained with the dataset provided:  Random Forest, Support Vector Machines and Gradient Boosted Trees.
+Three different models were trained with the dataset provided:  Random Forest, Support Vector Machine and Gradient Boosted Trees.
-Their performance was compared using the F1 metric score The best result was obtained for the Random forest Classifier:
+Their performance was compared using the F1 metric score The best result was obtained for the Support Vector Machine:
-The F-1 Score is 0.7391304347826086
+The F-1 Score is 0.8744588744588744
-The accuracy is 0.6618993135011442
+The accuracy is 0.8571428571428571

 The blog post for this project can be found here: https://www.blogger.com/blog/post/edit/8632551251090685809/7586831341330096298
 The code can be found at Sparkify_20200817.ipynb